danielgunn/dxeapp/README.md

 ## Download app/binary

-I hope to hook this up to phonegap build soon, at which point you can download from there.
-Mobile site URL will follow as that becomes ready for public release
+This app is pending release on the Google play store.
+In the mean time you can download a debug version from [phonegap](https://build.phonegap.com/apps/962836)